home-assistant/home-assistant.io/source/_integrations/vacuum.xiaomi_miio.markdown

 ### iOS

 1. Configure the robot with the Mi Home app.
 Make sure to select the correct region, as Xiaomi uses different product names for different geographical areas.
 Note that the new RoboRock app is currently not supported for this method.
 2. Using iTunes, create an unencrypted backup of your iPhone.
+Since MacOS 10.15 there is no iTunes app.
+Use Finder instead - after connecting your iOS device you should see it in left menu of Finder window.
 3. Install [iBackup Viewer](https://www.imactools.com/iphonebackupviewer/), open it, and open your backup.
 4. Open the "Raw Data" module.
 5. Navigate to `com.xiaomi.mihome`.